attestate/kiwistand/CONVENTIONS.md

   the function again.
 This way we can ensure that a function is only ever called once.

+### No unasked fallbacks
+- Unless when specifically asked, don't add fallbacks when destructuring or accessing properties

 ## 2. Code Quality

 ### 2.1.
 Comments